csetiawan88/employeetracker/README.md

 - View All Departments
 - View All Roles
 - View All Employees
-- View All Employees by Department
+- View All Employees by Department (Bonus)
-- View All Employees by Role
+- View All Employees by Role (Bonus)
-- View All Employees by Manager
+- View All Employees by Manager (Bonus)
 - Add Department
 - Add Role
 - Add Employee
 - Exit Menu

+## Future Development

+- Update employee managers
+- Delete departments, roles, and employees
+- View the total utilized budget of a department—in other words, the combined salaries of all employees in that department

 ## Installation